Approximation by Neural Network operators in $L^p$ spaces associated with an arbitrary measure: Examples of activation functions and Implementation Results

 \subsubsection{Lebesgue Measure}

 First, we take $\rho$ as Lebesgue measure.
 Then, the operator $S_n^{\rho}$ takes the following form on $[0,1]\times[0,1]:$ where the coefficient $c_{n,\beta}$ is given by

-Now, we approximate the following continuous function: by the above NN operator $S^\rho_n$ with hyperbolic tangent and logistic activation function for $n=40$.
-The function and its approximations are given in fig.\ref{conti}, fig.\ref{tanhcont} and fig. \ref{logiscont}.
-The sup norm and $L^1$-norm error with respect to different values of $n$ are provided in tables \ref{tablogis} and \ref{tabtanh}.
+Now, we approximate the following continuous function: by the NN operator $S^\rho_n$ with hyperbolic tangent and logistic activation function for $n=40$.
+The function and its approximations are given in \autoref{conti}, \autoref{tanhcont} and \autoref{logiscont}.
+The sup norm and the $L^1$-norm error with respect to different values of $n$ are provided in \autoref{tablogis} and \autoref{tabtanh}.

 Now we take the following integrable function on $[0,1]\times[0,1].$